 “We’re delighted our experience in innovative project structuring has helped deliver a successful outcome for our client Healthscope,” Danne said.
 “This new hospital will bring the services, quality and efficiency of the private sector to important health services, and will give the Australian market further confidence in the possibilities offered by structured infrastructure.
 It will also give Healthscope a further strengthened platform of collocated assets and market-leading experience,” he added.

-The G+T team was supported by Special Counsel James Pomeroy, Senior Construction Counsel Penny Swain, Senior Lawyer Daniel Yim, Lawyer Dylan Gardner and others.
+The G+T team was supported by Special Counsel James Pomeroy, Senior Construction Counsel Penny Swain, Lawyers Daniel Yim and Dylan Gardner and others.

 The Banking + Infrastructure team is ranked top tier in Chambers Asia Pacific across multiple categories and Alexander Danne is listed as a Best Lawyer for Project Finance & Projects, and Construction & Infrastructure.
 He advises on complicated infrastructure projects including, recently, the Mt Piper Power Station Water Treatment Project and Kwinana Waste-to-Energy Project.